ivanvoitovych/tour-of-heroes/step-9.md

     });
 ```

-Let's modify GetHeroes and GetHero methods.
+Let's modify `GetHeroes` and `GetHero` methods.
-Since the request is an asynchronous operation we will need to accept a callback instead of returning a value:
+Since the request is an asynchronous operation, we will need to accept a callback instead of returning a value:

 ```php
 public function GetHeroes(callable $callback)